Top 15 Benefits Of Healthy Eating On Your Life

 8. Strengthens Teeth And Bones

 Eating healthy also helps strengthen bones and teeth.
 Fish, milk, tofu, soy, leafy greens (except spinach), oranges, soaked beans, and nuts are a great source of calcium.
-You must also get morning sun or eat egg yolks, liver, and saltwater fish for vitamin D (17).
+You must also get morning sun or eat egg yolks, liver, and saltwater fish for your daily dose of vitamin D (17).

 9. Delays Aging